Bead Glossary A to J

 INTAGLIO

-Is a method of decoration which sees a design cut into the surface of a jewellery piece, for example a signet ring or a seal
+Is a method of decoration which sees a design cut into the reverse surface of a jewellery piece, such as a glass cabochon or stone.
+This recessed design is typically found in signet rings.

 IOLITE